Generic stabilizers for simple algebraic groups acting on orthogonal and symplectic Grassmannians: Introduction and statement of results

 While Theorem~\ref{existence theorem} guarantees the existence, in Theorem~\ref{complete list of cases theorem} we shall explicitly determine the structure of every (semi-)generic stabilizer.
 The proof of Theorem~\ref{existence theorem} involves a quick reduction to a finite list of families of cases to be considered, followed by a case-by-case analysis using many of the methods adopted in \cite{generic}.
 This case-by-case analysis is the subject of the majority of this paper.

-To state our remaining results we shall require some more notation.
+Before stating our remaining results we shall set up some more notation.
 If $G$ is semisimple, let $T$ be a fixed maximal torus, and $\Phi$ the root system for $G$ with respect to $T$, described by its Dynkin diagram.
 The root system has positive roots $\Phi^+$ and a base $\Delta=\{\alpha_1,\alpha_2,\dots,\alpha_n\}$ of simple roots.
 For the simple algebraic groups the ordering of the simple roots is taken according to Bourbaki \cite{bourbaki46}.
+For a $KG$-module $V$ and a weight $\mu$ of $G$, we write $V_\mu$ for the $\mu$-weight space of $V$.
+If $G$ acts on a set $X$, for $x\in X$ we denote by $G_x$ the stabilizer in $G$ of $x$.
 We use $P$ to denote a parabolic subgroup containing a Borel subgroup $B\geq T$ and $P_k$ to denote the maximal parabolic subgroup obtained by deleting the $k$-th node of the Dynkin diagram for $G$.
+Similarly we use $P_{i,j}$ to denote the parabolic subgroup obtained by deleting the $i$-th and $j$-th nodes of the Dynkin diagram for $G$.
 We use $T_i$ to denote an $i$-dimensional torus, $Sym(n)$ and $Alt(n)$ to denote the symmetric group and the alternating group on a set of size $n$, and $Dih(2n)$ for a dihedral group of order $2n$.
 Throughout the paper we work modulo field twists and exceptional isogenies.
 So for example we only treat one of $C_n$ or $B_n$ in characteristic $2$, and we always assume that the highest weight $\lambda$ is not a multiple of $p$.